alessandrofacchini/memoryai-privacy/index.md

 - **Rights Related to Automated Decision-Making (Art.
 22):** The AI features in the app assist you but do not make decisions that produce legal or similarly significant effects on you.
 - **Right to Lodge a Complaint:** You have the right to lodge a complaint with a supervisory authority.
 In Italy, this is the **Garante per la protezione dei dati personali** ([www.garanteprivacy.it](https://www.garanteprivacy.it)).

-To exercise any right that requires our assistance, please contact us at **alessandro.facchini@facchinits.it**.
+To exercise any right that requires our assistance, please contact us at **postmaster@facchinits.it**.

 ---